The Peace Destinations

 The East Side Gallery and the Berlin Wall

 The East Side Gallery is the longest remaining open-air section of the Berlin Wall.
-Today, it is covered with murals painted by artists from around the world.
+Today, it is covered with murals created by artists from around the world.
+Walking along this stretch is both emotional and educational.
+It is one of the most important Berlin landmarks and one of the must see things in Berlin for understanding the city’s recent history.

 Checkpoint Charlie